Mini Splits for Manhattan Offices

 Office-Specific Considerations

-- Lease considerations — if you're a tenant, understand who owns the HVAC equipment at lease end.
+If you’re a tenant, understand who owns the HVAC equipment at lease end.
 We recommend clarifying this before installation.
-See our pre-lease HVAC inspection guide for more.

 Ready to Cool Your Office the Right Way?